Atharvakumkar/Personal-Portfolio/README.md

 # Personal Portfolio

-Source code for the personal portfolio website of Atharva Kumkar — a photographer and videographer specialising in automotive photography.
-The site presents individual galleries for each vehicle shoot, a portfolio overview, a wallpapers section, and a contact page.
+This is the source code for my personal portfolio website.
+I am a photographer and videographer with a passion for automotive photography.
+The site presents individual galleries for each of my vehicle shoots, a portfolio overview, a wallpapers section, and a contact page.
 It is a fully static site with no build step, deployed on Netlify.

 Live site: https://atharvakumkar.netlify.app